Hyundai i30 Common Problems and Solutions

 Problem:

-If you are finding that the air conditioning on your i30 is not blowing out ice cold air on the colder settings, then this is caused by a fault with the condenser.
-The condenser is located behind the radiator and can get damaged by debris and stones etc.
+If you find that the air conditioning on your i30 isn't blowing ice-cold air on the colder settings, this is caused by a fault with the condenser.
+The condenser is situated behind the radiator and can be damaged by debris and stones, etc.

 Solution:

-You will need to replace the condenser if it is damaged.
-This will fix the problem.
-We can help you find a replacement condenser at a very low price.
+You will need to replace the condenser if it's damaged.
+This will resolve the issue.
+We can assist you in finding a replacement condenser at a very reasonable price.

 Difficulty level